QBOID Confidential and Proprietary Information

 from flask import Flask, render_template_string,request,render_template import json import urllib.parse app = Flask(__name__) main_html = """ <!DOCTYPE html> <html> <head> <meta name="viewport" content="width=device-width, initial-scale=1.0"> </head> <body> <h3>Perceptor Android API Test</h3> <a href="intent://#Intent;scheme=intentapi;package=ai.qboid.glapp;end">A) (Parcel) Open M2 Dimensioning App</a> <hr> <a href="intent://#Intent;scheme=intentapi;package=ai.qboid.glapp;S.action=dim;end">B) (Parcel) Trigger a single dimensioning operation</a> <hr> <a href="{{intent_c}}">C) (Parcel) Request a dimensioning operation and retrieve the result</a> <hr> <a href="intent://#Intent;scheme=intentapi;package=ai.qboid.palletsize;end">D) (Pallet) Open M2 Dimensioning App</a> <hr> <a href="intent://#Intent;scheme=intentapi;package=ai.qboid.palletsize;S.action=dim;end">E) (Pallet) Trigger a single dimensioning operation</a> <hr> <a href="{{intent_f}}">F) (Pallet) Request a dimensioning operation and retrieve the result</a><br> <pre id="result"></pre> <script> document.addEventListener("visibilitychange", () => { if (document.visibilityState === 'visible') update(); }); function update() { var xhttp = new XMLHttpRequest(); xhttp.open("GET", "size", true); xhttp.onload = function () { let responseTxt = xhttp.responseText; document.getElementById('result').innerHTML = responseTxt; }; xhttp.onerror = function () { document.getElementById('result').innerHTML = "Request Error"; }; xhttp.send(); } </script> </body> </html> """ latestResponse = "---" @app.route("/", methods=['GET']) def main(): config = '{"target":"callback","endpoint":"%scallback"}' % request.url_root intent_c = "intent://#Intent;scheme=intentapi;package=ai.qboid.glapp;S.action=dim;S.config=%s;end" % urllib.parse.quote(config) intent_f = "intent://#Intent;scheme=intentapi;package=ai.qboid.palletsize;S.action=dim;S.config=%s;end" % urllib.parse.quote(config) res = render_template("main.html", intent_c = intent_c, intent_f = intent_f) return res @app.route("/callback", methods=['POST']) def callback(): global latestResponse data = json.dumps(json.loads(request.data), indent = 4) latestResponse = data return "" @app.route("/size", methods=['GET']) def size(): global latestResponse retSize = latestResponse latestResponse = "---" return retSize if __name__ == "__main__": app.run(host = '0.0.0.0')

-endpoints running a live version of the sample Web Application described in this section.
+QBOID provides a testing server with http and https endpoints running a live version of the sample Web Application described in this section.

 Disclaimer